virt-pvm/misc/pvm-get-started-with-kata.md

 > kernel = "/opt/kata/share/kata-containers/vmlinux.pvm"
 > firmware = "/opt/kata/share/kata-qemu/qemu/qboot.rom"

+In addition, there are some issues when using QEMU with PVM.
+If you wish to test QEMU with `snapshot` and `migration`, we recommend either picking the [commits](https://github.com/qemu/qemu/compare/master...virt-pvm:qemu:pvm_qemu_migration) from our QEMU repository or using the pre-built binary provided in our [package](https://github.com/virt-pvm/misc/releases/download/test/pvm-kata-vm-img.tar.gz).

 ## Configure Cloud Hypervisor for PVM
 Due to the [virtio-vsock issue](https://github.com/cloud-hypervisor/cloud-hypervisor/issues/5691), the rust vmm (including Dragonball, Cloud Hypervisor and Firecracker) installed in the Kata Container package cannot support PVM guest.
 We have only found that Cloud Hypervisor has fixed the issue, so we should use version 35.0 or higher of Cloud Hypervisor.
 ```bash